ucbds-infra/otter-grader/docs/otter_assign/v1/python_notebook_format.rst

 ..
 END YAML TARGET

-As an example, the question metadata below indicates an autograded question ``q1`` worth 1 point.
+As an example, the question metadata below indicates an autograded question ``q1`` that should be included in the filtered PDF.

 .. code-block:: yaml

     # BEGIN QUESTION
     name: q1
-    manual: false
+    export: true

 .. _otter_assign_python_solution_removal: